 We developed the National Certification Scheme of Institutional Processes Related to the Ethical Review of Multi-centre Research (National Certification Scheme) to enable the single ethics and scientific review of human research that is occurring at multiple institutions in Australia.

-Certified institutions can have their ethics review accepted by other institutions participating in the research project.
+Under this scheme, certified institutions (i.e. institutions and their HRECs whose ethics review processes have been evaluated and certified by NHMRC and external assessors against criteria outlined in the Certification Handbook and guidance in the National Statement) can have their ethics review accepted by other institutions participating in the research project.
 This means that researchers only need to submit an ethics application to one HREC instead of multiple HRECs.
 The list of certified institutions is available below.

-As the acceptance of an HREC’s ethics review is not mandatory under our scheme, it is up to individual institutions participating in the research project to decide whether they will accept the review outcome from a certified institution’s HREC, or conduct their own review.
+As the acceptance of an HREC’s ethics review is not mandatory under the National Certification Scheme, it is up to individual institutions participating in the research project to decide whether they will accept the review outcome from a certified institution’s HREC, or conduct their own review.

 Certification respects institutional decisions about research governance matters, including whether research should be conducted at a given site.